 Sensat News

-Bringing digital twins down to earth: Cutting through the hype
+Bringing digital twins down to earth

 The term "Digital Twin" often evokes a sense of a comprehensive virtual replica updating in real-time, offering seamless collaboration and predictive foresight.
 However, its very generality has led to a wide spectrum of interpretations and considerable confusion regarding its true definition, practical applications, and real-world value.
 This broadness results in a polarised view.
 On one end of the spectrum some remain skeptical of their utility, while the other end harbors unrealistic expectations that a single piece of software will serve as an all-encompassing solution to every challenge within their industry.